 - Dynamic responses are supported using ERB.

-- Automatically re-records cassettes on a configurable regular interval to keep them fresh and current.
+- Optionally re-records cassettes on a configurable regular interval to keep them fresh and current.

 - Disables all HTTP requests that you don't explicitly allow.

 - Simple Cucumber integration is provided using tags.

 - Includes convenient RSpec macros and integration with RSpec 2 metadata.

 - Known to work well with many popular Ruby libraries including RSpec 1 & 2, Cucumber, Test::Unit, Capybara, Mechanize, Rest Client and HTTParty.